 Memory Pages

-The virtual memory divides into pages, each with a mapped physical address.
+The virtual memory is divided into pages, each with a mapped physical address.
 Pages are fixed-size blocks and the basic units for memory allocation, addressing, and management.
-Every page has a unique address, and the page table data structure stores the maps between virtual and physical addresses.
+Every page has a unique address, and the page table stores the mappings between virtual and physical addresses.

 Virtual memory pages provide several advantages to memory management, including the swapping mechanism.
-When memory is low, inactive pages move to disk or secondary storage and swap back into memory when activated again.
+When memory is low, inactive pages are moved to disk or secondary storage and swapped back into memory when they are activated again.

 Types of Memory Pages